dritter/blog/_posts/howto/2014-06-16-ros-hydro-and-opencv.md

     Subscribers: None
     ```

 	`sensor_msgs/Image` is a ROS image format which contains the header, height, width, step, and image data.
-Refer to: [http://www.ros.org/doc/api/sensor_msgs/html/msg/Image.html]() for more information.
+Refer to [HERE](http://www.ros.org/doc/api/sensor_msgs/html/msg/Image.html) for more information.